HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 There are a variety of ways to implement the resources predictions logic, could be based on signals like user mouse movement, common user flows/journeys or even based on a combination of both on top of Machine Learning.

 Be mindful, depending on the [quality](https://github.com/andydavies/http2-prioritization-issues#current-status) of HTTP/2 prioritization of the CDN used, `prefetch` prioritization could either improve performance or make it slower, by over prioritizing `prefetch` requests and taking away important bandwidth for the initial load.
-Make sure to double check the CDN you are using and adapt to take into consideration some of the best practices shared in [Andy Davies&#39;s](https://andydavies.me/blog/2020/07/08/rel-equals-prefetch-and-the-importance-of-effective-http-slash-2-prioritisation/) article.
+Make sure to double check the CDN you are using and adapt to take into consideration some of the best practices shared in [Andy Davies's](https://andydavies.me/blog/2020/07/08/rel-equals-prefetch-and-the-importance-of-effective-http-slash-2-prioritisation/) article.

 ### Native Lazy loading

 The [native lazy loading](https://web.dev/browser-level-image-lazy-loading/) hint is a native browser API for deferring the load of offscreen images and iframes.
 By using it, assets that are not needed during the initial page load will not initiate a network request, this will reduce data consumption and improve page performance.

-Be mindful Chromium&#39;s implementation of lazy-loading thresholds logic historically has been quite [conservative](https://web.dev/browser-level-image-lazy-loading/#distance-from-viewport-thresholds), keeping the offscreen limit to 3000px.
+Be mindful Chromium's implementation of lazy-loading thresholds logic historically has been quite [conservative](https://web.dev/browser-level-image-lazy-loading/#distance-from-viewport-thresholds), keeping the offscreen limit to 3000px.
 During the last year the limit has been actively tested and improved on to better align developer expectations, and ultimately moving the thresholds to 1250px.

 ## Resource Hints

-Based on the HTTP Archive, let&#39;s jump into analyzing the 2020 trends, and compare the data with the previous 2019 dataset.
+Based on the HTTP Archive, let's jump into analyzing the 2020 trends, and compare the data with the previous 2019 dataset.

 ### Hints adoption

-More and more web pages are using the main Resource Hints, and in 2020 we are seeing the adoption remains incredibly consistent between desktop &amp; mobile.
+More and more web pages are using the main Resource Hints, and in 2020 we are seeing the adoption remains incredibly consistent between desktop & mobile.

 // TODO @zizzamia Add Chart